imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 ### Word Embedding

-- `word2vec` is static regardless of the context
 - One hot encoding for words: transform a word into a vector of 1s and 0s where 0 represents that it's not the word for that index and 1 it is the word for the position
   - One hot representations treat each word as an isolated entity, so it's difficult to find similarity meaning among words
 - Featurized word embeddings: make associations, relationships to build similarity among all words.